edamame-course/2015-tutorials/draft/QIIME_tutorial_part_3.md

 ## 4.1 Make resemblance matrices to analyze comparative (beta) diversity
 Make sure that you are in the EDAMAME_16S directory.

-If you need the Subsampling_otu_table_even4711.biom file from Parts 1 and 2 of the tutorial you can download it [here](../QIIME_files/Subsampling_otu_table_even4711.biom), or use curl on the EC2:
+If you need the Subsampling_otu_table_even4711.biom file from Parts 1 and 2 of the tutorial you can use curl to grab it:
 ```
 curl -O https://raw.githubusercontent.com/edamame-course/2015-tutorials/master/QIIME_files/Subsampling_otu_table_even4711.biom
 ```